-- In general, older patients have longer treatment times.
-What effect has an increase of ED visits by elderly patients, due to the aging population? - What extra capacity is needed if a neighboring ED closes and the CZE ED has to partially take care of their patients? - What if the average urgency of patients increases?
-For example, due to less self-referrals. - What if more accurate triage results in less second consults and thus in a decrease of treatment times? - What capacity of ED-physicians is needed if more patients are consulted by the EDphysician instead of the specialist of the attending medical speciality.
+- What extra capacity is needed if a neighboring ED closes and the CZE ED has to partially take care of their patients? - What if the average urgency of patients increases?
+For example, due to less self-referrals. - What if more accurate triage results in less second consults and thus in a decrease of treatment times? - What capacity of ED-physicians is needed if more patients are consulted by the EDphysician instead of the specialist of the attending medical specialty?

-Here we consider the second scenario only: An increase of the arrival rate.
+Here we consider the second and third scenario only: An increase of the arrival rate and an increase in average urgency.

-5.1 Scenario: Increasing arrival rate
+5.1.
+Scenario: Increasing Arrival Rate

 We consider the scenario: What happens if a neighboring ED has to (temporarily) close?
 This closure can be caused by a MRSA-outbreak or by financial cutbacks.
 In this case we assume that the introduced closure results in an increase of 15% in patient arrivals.
-The growth of patient arrivals by 15% results in a large increase of waiting times, as shown in Figure 10.
+The growth of patient arrivals by 15% results in a large increase of waiting times, as shown in Figure 23.

 On average, there will be more than 12 patients waiting during peak hours.
 22.42% of the green patients, present between 10:00h and 20:00h, exceed the target waiting time.
 For yellow patients, the percentage is 10.97%.